antixenoinitiative/axiwiki/mechanic-bypass.md

 > If the current target can **maintain minimum distance** and **stay cold/silent running**, the Thargoid Interceptor will not be able to get a **Target Lock** and will not deploy its **special abilities**.
 {.is-info}

 The ‘Current Target’ can change while the Thargoid is in the “Sleep Phase”.
 If the new target is not cold enough or too close, the Thargoid will **wake up** and use its special abilities.
-Ensure your teammates know this so they do not pull aggro while hot or attack the target during the sleep phase.
+Ensure your teammates know this and also avoid detection.

 If you destroyed the previous swarm **during** the current sleep phase, the Thargoid will fire **one volley of main-cannon fire** before deploying the next swarm.
 If you destroyed the previous swarm **before** the current sleep phase began, this will not happen and the Thargoid will deploy the swarm immediately.